MileHacker Logo

 • Embrace the shared-ride taxi system in Majuro as your main mode of movement.

 • Stand by the roadside and wave at passing cars that appear to be taxis.
-Many personal vehicles also operate as informal taxis.
+Many private cars also operate as informal taxis.

-• Confirm the fare before beginning your transport, especially if going to Laura or other less common destinations.
+• Check the cost of the ride before beginning your transport, especially if going to Laura or other less common destinations.
 Always have small USD denominations ready for taxi fares.

 Accessibility Information